Health in Laos: Infrastructure

-Rural and provincial health personnel work under conditions similar to their counterparts in education: salaries are low and seldom paid on time, necessary equipment and supplies are unavailable, and superiors offer little supervision or encouragement.
-In these circumstances, morale is low, job attendance sporadic, and most health care ineffectual.
-In general, the population has little confidence in the health care sector, although some village medics and a few district or provincial hospitals are respected by their communities.

-Use of traditional medical practitioners remains important in urban as well as rural locations.
-Healers who know how to use medicinal plants are often consulted for common illnesses.
+Traditional medicine practitioners who know how to use medicinal plants are sometimes consulted for illnesses.
 The Institute of Traditional Medicine of the Ministry of Public Health formulated and marketed a number of preparations from medicinal plants.
-Spirit healers are also important for many groups, in some cases using medicinal plants but often relying on rituals to identify a disease and effect a cure.
-Many Laotians found no contradiction in consulting both spirit curers and Western-trained medical personnel.
+Spirit healers in some cases used medicinal plants while sometimes relied on rituals to identify a disease and effect a cure.
+Some Laotians found no contradiction in consulting spirit curers and Western-trained medical personnel.

-In the absence of a widespread system of health workers, local shops selling drugs became an important source of medicines and offered advice on prescriptions.
-However, these pharmacies are unregulated and their owners unlicensed.
-As a consequence, misprescription is common, both of inappropriate drugs and incorrect dosages.
-In rural areas, vendors commonly make up small packets of drugs—typically including an antibiotic, several vitamins, and a fever suppressant—and sell them as single-dose cures for a variety of ailments.
+In rural areas, vendors sometimes make up packets of drugs—sometimes including an antibiotic, vitamins, and a fever suppressant—and sell them as single-dose cures for a variety of ailments.

 Official ambulances are mainly used to transfer patients between hospitals and charge patients for their services.
 In 2010, a group of volunteers established Vientiane Rescue to operate the country's first free ambulance service around the clock.
-Vientiane Rescue includes more than 200 volunteers and operated from four locations in Vientiane.
-The service consists of eight ambulances, including the country's first Emergency Medical Service; a one-truck fire-fighting unit; a one-boat scuba rescue team as well as specialised hydraulic rescue and excavation teams.
-Vientiane Rescue responds to 15–30 accidents a day and between 2011 and 2015 helped save an estimated ten thousand lives.
-For its contribution to saving Laotian lives, Vientiane Rescue was awarded the 2016 Ramon Magsaysay Award, commonly regarded as Asia's equivalent of the Nobel Prize.
+Vientiane Rescue includes more than 200 volunteers and operated from 4 locations in Vientiane.
+It consists of 8 ambulances, including the country's first Emergency Medical Service; a 1-truck fire-fighting unit; a 1-boat scuba rescue team and specialised hydraulic rescue and excavation teams.
+Vientiane Rescue responds to 15–30 accidents a day and between 2011 and 2015 helped save an estimated 10 thousand lives.
+For its contribution to saving Laotian lives, Vientiane Rescue was awarded the 2016 Ramon Magsaysay Award.